 Not everything from the starboard makes it into the Roundup – lots of times the stuff on the starboard is neat, but the stars wind up being more of a “good job” than an "it would be useful for people to see this.”

-#obsidianmd tag on Twitter (A lot of people tweet @obsdmd, but that doesn’t go to me) and glance at r/ObsidianMD I'll see it and I usually include resources that have something "new" to offer or feel particularly relevant or comprehensive, but my procedure is basically that I start with stuff on the discord starboard and go from there.
+After that, I check out the plugins & themes mentioned in the updates channel, then skim through everything (yes, everything) people tweet @obsdmd (tho it's not my account) and glance at r/ObsidianMD.
+I usually include resources that have something "new" to offer or feel particularly relevant or comprehensive, but my procedure is basically that I start with stuff on the discord starboard and go from there.

 People do occasionally email me stuff that I missed because navigating Obsidian’s discourse forum isn’t as intuitive to me as it is for other people, but generally the Roundup is a collection of resources of things people "could" see if they hung out in “the Obsidian community,” and that are talked about by the community, rather than being everything that touches on Obsidian in some way.
 95% of the content that is relevant to the Roundup is shared in that way, you don't have to tell me about it because realistically if you want Roundup readers to find out about it, you probably also want the rest of the community to know about it and should share directly with them.